The Internal Model Principle of Time-Varying Optimization: The parameter-feedback problem

 Then, the result follows from the implicit function theorem (see, e.g., \cite[Thm.~1]{HN-FF:22}) applied to the first-order optimality conditions $0 = F(x, \theta)$ at the point $(x, \theta) = (x^\star_\circ,0)$. \end{proof}

-Intuitively, when the loss function is twice continuously differentiable in the decision variable with a positive definite Hessian, every critical point is a local isolated minimum and existence of $H_c(\theta(t))$ is guaranteed by the implicit function theorem.
-Notice that, differently from the characterization in Theorem~\ref{thm:solvability_parameter_feedback}, the conditions offered by Proposition~\ref{prop:suff_cond_parameter_feedback} are sufficient but not necessary.
+In other words, Proposition~\ref{prop:suff_cond_parameter_feedback} states that when the loss function is sufficiently smooth and the Hessian is locally positive definite, the existence of $H_c(\theta(t))$ is guaranteed by the implicit function theorem.
+Notice that these conditions are sufficient but not necessary.